GabrielCalin/PlotKing/roadmap.md

 ## 🧭 Phase 2 — User Experience & Creativity Tools

-7. **Manual Chapter Editing**
-   - Allow users to edit any generated chapter directly within the interface.
-   - Trigger regenerations if plot changes.
-   - Consider a dedicated tab and/or a new UI technology (switch from Gradio).

 8. **AI Editing on Selected Text**
    - Enable users to **select a portion of text** and apply quick AI edits (rewrite, expand, simplify, etc.).